The Kinks: Decline in popularity and split (1986–1997)

-In early 1986, the group signed with MCA Records in the United States and London Records in the UK.
-Their first album for the new labels, Think Visual, released later that year, was a moderate success, peaking at number 81 on the Billboard albums chart.
+In early 1986, the Kinks signed with MCA Records in the US and London Records in the UK.
+Their first album for the new labels, Think Visual, was released later that year with moderate success, peaking at number 81 on the Billboard albums chart.
 Songs like the ballad "Lost and Found" and "Working at the Factory" concerned blue-collar life on an assembly line, while the title track was an attack on the very MTV video culture from which the band had profited earlier in the decade.
-The Kinks followed Think Visual in 1987 with another live album, The Road, which was a mediocre commercial and critical performer.
-In 1989, the Kinks released UK Jive, a commercial failure, making only a momentary entry into the album charts at number 122.
+Think Visual was followed in 1987 with the live album The Road, which was a mediocre commercial and critical performer.
+In 1989, the Kinks released UK Jive, a commercial failure that made only a momentary entry into the US album chart at number 122.
 MCA Records ultimately dropped them, leaving the Kinks without a label deal for the first time in over a quarter of a century.
 Longtime keyboardist Ian Gibbons left the group and was replaced by Mark Haley.